 Smooth was on paper

-From the comments of independent experts interviewed by the VZGLYAD newspaper, it follows that at the level of abstract modeling the figures given are quite reasonable.
-So, according to the calculations of the managing partner of FOC (Financial and Organizational Consulting) company Moses Furschik, out of 4% of hypothetical GDP growth in Russia in 2024 ("Kudrin's scenarios"), non-raw non-energy exports will provide 1,5%, and the remaining 2,5% will be achieved through Other factors.
+From the comments of independent experts interviewed by the newspaper VZGLYAD, it follows that at the level of abstract modeling the figures given are quite reasonable.
+So, according to the calculations of the managing partner of FOC (Financial and Organizational Consulting) company Moses Furschik, of 4% of hypothetical GDP growth in Russia in 2024 ("Kudrin's scenarios"), non-raw non-energy exports will provide 1,5%, and the remaining 2,5% will be achieved through other factors.
 "The" natural "growth of the Russian economy in the current scale lies within 2,2-3%," confirms Professor NIV HSE Dmitry Evstafiev.
-One can recall how, in the framework of the same SPIEF, the head of the Ministry of Economic Development, Maxim Oreshkin, said that the measures being developed by the government to accelerate economic growth presuppose an output for GDP growth over 3% since 2020.
+We can recall how, in the framework of the same SPIEF, the head of the Ministry of Economic Development, Maxim Oreshkin, said that the measures being developed by the government to accelerate economic growth presuppose an output for GDP growth over 3% since 2020.
 In other words, non-primary exports can be seen as an attempt to spur the economy to grow above the bar (about 2%), after which the phrase "GDP growth" becomes more or less palpable for most companies, and in the long term for the population.

 "In general, this proportion between the elements of growth seems reasonable.
 In principle, the scenario in which non-raw non-energy exports of Russia will be about 2024% of GDP or about 15 billion dollars in 200 is not transcendental.
 For example, the export of South Korea's economy is about 39% of GDP and almost entirely non-raw.
 The question is, what products can achieve significant growth, "Furshchik emphasizes.